Helloz18/OC-P5/back/README.md

   oc.app.jwtSecret=openclassrooms
   oc.app.jwtExpirationMs=86400000
 ```

-For launch and generate the jacoco code coverage:
+To launch and generate the jacoco code coverage:
 > mvn clean test

 > the file is :"..\OC-P5\back\target\site\jacoco\index.html"

-For verify the code coverage:
+To verify the code coverage:
 > mvn verify